culturesofknowledge/emplaces/design/display.md

 **Source:** Core Data

 The representative center point for a place displayed as decimal lat/long and degrees (image just shows decimal).
-It should be accompanied by a button allowing the URI to be copied to the clipboard on mouseclick.
+It should be accompanied by a link allowing the URI to be copied as decimal lat/long on mouseclick.
+What will be copied should be revealed on mouseover.

+We will not attempt to override what GeoNames considers to be the representative point for a current place.

 ## Citation